pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 GABARITO: CERTA

-Item.
 16. Testing, examination and interviewing are methods, which can result in effective assessments of people.

-Item.
 16. Teste, exame e entrevista são métodos que podem resultar em avaliações eficazes de pessoas.

 An information security assessment is the process of determining how effectively an